simpletext-madics/joker/EN/project.md

   <p>
 <b>Acknowledgement</b>.
 This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" with the Reference ANR-19-GURE-0001.
   </p>
+<h3>References:</h3>
   <p>
-References:
 [1]	‘SemEval-2021 Tasks’, SemEval-2021. https://semeval.github.io/SemEval2021/tasks.html (accessed Mar.
-02, 2021).
+02, 2021).<br>
 [2]	‘Tasks < SemEval-2017’. https://alt.qcri.org/semeval2017/index.php?id=tasks (accessed Mar.
-02, 2021).
+02, 2021).<br>
 [3]	‘Tasks < SemEval-2020’. https://alt.qcri.org/semeval2020/index.php?id=tasks (accessed Mar.
-02, 2021).
+02, 2021).<br>
 [4]	R. Mihalcea and C. Strapparava, ‘Making Computers Laugh: Investigations in Automatic Humor Recognition’, in Proceedings of Human Language Technology Conference and Conference on Empirical Methods in Natural Language Processing, Vancouver, British Columbia, Canada, Oct.
 2005, pp. 531–538.
 Accessed: Mar.
 02, 2021.
 [Online].
-Available: https://www.aclweb.org/anthology/H05-1067
+Available: https://www.aclweb.org/anthology/H05-1067<br>
 [5]	A. Cattle and X. Ma, ‘Recognizing Humour using Word Associations and Humour Anchor Extraction’, in Proceedings of the 27th International Conference on Computational Linguistics, Santa Fe, New Mexico, USA, Aug.
 2018, pp. 1849–1858.
 Accessed: Mar.
 02, 2021.
 [Online].
-Available: https://www.aclweb.org/anthology/C18-1157
+Available: https://www.aclweb.org/anthology/C18-1157<br>
 [6]	D. Yang, A. Lavie, C. Dyer, and E. Hovy, ‘Humor Recognition and Humor Anchor Extraction’, in Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing, Lisbon, Portugal, Sep.
-2015, pp. 2367–2376. doi: 10.18653/v1/D15-1284.
+2015, pp. 2367–2376. doi: 10.18653/v1/D15-1284.<br>
-[7]	A. Reyes, D. Buscaldi, and P. Rosso, ‘An Analysis of the Impact of Ambiguity on Automatic Humour Recognition’, in Text, Speech and Dialogue, Berlin, Heidelberg, 2009, pp. 162–169. doi: 10.1007/978-3-642-04208-9_25.
+[7]	A. Reyes, D. Buscaldi, and P. Rosso, ‘An Analysis of the Impact of Ambiguity on Automatic Humour Recognition’, in Text, Speech and Dialogue, Berlin, Heidelberg, 2009, pp. 162–169. doi: 10.1007/978-3-642-04208-9_25.<br>
-[8]	V. Blinov, V. Bolotova-Baranova, and P. Braslavski, ‘Large Dataset and Language Model Fun-Tuning for Humor Recognition’, in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, Florence, Italy, 2019, pp. 4027–4032. doi: 10.18653/v1/P19-1394.
+[8]	V. Blinov, V. Bolotova-Baranova, and P. Braslavski, ‘Large Dataset and Language Model Fun-Tuning for Humor Recognition’, in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, Florence, Italy, 2019, pp. 4027–4032. doi: 10.18653/v1/P19-1394.<br>
-[9]	A. Ermilov, N. Murashkina, V. Goryacheva, and P. Braslavski, ‘Stierlitz Meets SVM: Humor Detection in Russian’, in Artificial Intelligence and Natural Language, Cham, 2018, pp. 178–184. doi: 10.1007/978-3-030-01204-5_17.
+[9]	A. Ermilov, N. Murashkina, V. Goryacheva, and P. Braslavski, ‘Stierlitz Meets SVM: Humor Detection in Russian’, in Artificial Intelligence and Natural Language, Cham, 2018, pp. 178–184. doi: 10.1007/978-3-030-01204-5_17.<br>
 [10]	S. Castro, L. Chiruzzo, A. Rosá, D. Garat, and G. Moncecchi, ‘A Crowd-Annotated Spanish Corpus for Humor Analysis’, in Proceedings of the Sixth International Workshop on Natural Language Processing for Social Media, Melbourne, Australia, Jul.
-2018, pp. 7–11. doi: 10.18653/v1/W18-3502.
+2018, pp. 7–11. doi: 10.18653/v1/W18-3502.<br>
-[11]	K. Papineni, S. Roukos, T. Ward, and W.-J. Zhu, ‘BLEU: a method for automatic evaluation of machine translation’, in Proceedings of the 40th annual meeting on association for computational linguistics, 2002, pp. 311–318.
+[11]	K. Papineni, S. Roukos, T. Ward, and W.-J. Zhu, ‘BLEU: a method for automatic evaluation of machine translation’, in Proceedings of the 40th annual meeting on association for computational linguistics, 2002, pp. 311–318.<br>
   </p>